rperry99/pet-game-python/README.md

 ## Project Log

 - What's Done
-  - you can name your Digimon, and Feed, Train, Play, Clean, and put your digimon to sleep
+  - you can name your pet, and Feed, Train, Play, Clean, and put your pet to sleep
-  - Random chance of digimon pooping
+  - Random chance of pet pooping
-  - Check your digimon's current stats
+  - Check your pet's current stats
 - Upcoming features
-  - Digimon can digivolve to rookie, champion, ultimate, and mega forms
+  - pet can transform
-  - Stat upgrades when digivolving
+  - Stat upgrades when transforming
   - Possible "adventure" mode
-    - Battle other digimon in game
+    - Battle other pets in game
       - It will just say something like "You fought a biyomon, you won!" or "You fought a sakuyamon, you lost!"